-^{} LING1001 & LING1002 are anti-requisites for LING1402 (and vice versa) and should therefore not be taken together for credit.

-^{}Students who are not exempt from the ELPT and who have not been successful in the test are required to register for FOUN1019; this reduces the number of credits which can be taken in free electives at Level I

-^{}Faculty Research Requirement: HUMN3099 - A 6-credit Caribbean Research Project may be taken as a substitute for the research course, LING3399.
+- $\star$ LING1001 & LING1002 are anti-requisites for LING1402 (and vice versa) and should therefore not be taken together for credit. - \\ Registration in FOUN1019 reduces the number of credits which can be taken in free electives at Level I. - \\\Students who are exempt from the Foreign Language requirement MUST substitute same with an additional Level I elective to complete this Level. - Electives MUST include at least three (3) Humanities and Education courses outside of department of major (LANG-coded courses not included) - Faculty Research Requirement: HUMN3099 A 6-credit Caribbean Research Project may be taken as a substitute for the research course, LING3399.
 Students, who opt to do the HUMN3099 research course, will be required to take two (2) additional Level III Linguistics courses to satisfy the 39-credit requirement for the major, and the 45 credits required for the Special.